JS-DevTools/simplifyify/README.md

 }
 ```

 You can also specify options for your transforms.
 The exact options depend on the transform you're using.
-Here's an example that configures Babelify:
+Here's an example that configures [Babelify](https://github.com/babel/babelify) and also modifies Simplifyify's default config for [uglifyify](https://www.npmjs.com/package/uglifyify):

 ```json
 {